zsakowitz/one-city/README.md

 ## To Do

 - [ ] Glide employees can add others as admins.
-- [ ] Change "full name" fields to separate first and last name.
-- [ ] In real world, it’s a common practice to have separate fields for first name and last name in a database so that it will be easy to query for example only by first name or last name.
-If we have both stored together as one field, such action is not possible.
 - [ ] Color requests on dashboard based on status.
 - [ ] Autocomplete location.
 - [ ] Color buttons like Edit, Delete, Mark as Completed, Mark as Active, Send